 Scientists have been known to fool themselves with statistics due to lack of knowledge of probability theory and lack of standardization of their tests.”

-The author continues the hocus-pocus by fraudulently citing their source as Treatment of Acute Opioid Withdrawal with Ibogaine which is a study published in 1999 by the American Journal on Addictions.
+As mentioned earlier, the author not only used statistical fallacies but he also fraudulently cited his source, Treatment of Acute Opioid Withdrawal with Ibogaine.
+This was a study published in 1999 by the American Journal on Addictions.

-By Marco Schmidt [CC BY-SA 2.5], from Wikimedia Commons
+Photo of Iboga plant By Marco from Wikimedia Commons